HiSA-Team/shadowfax/README.md

 - Write the implementation in a memory-safe language (e.g., Rust).

 ### OpenSBI integration
-Shadowfax is an *M-mode* firmware which uses [**opensbi**](https://github.com/riscv-software-src/opensbi) as static library.
-Shadowfax registers 3 SBI extensions described in the [CoVE specification](https://github.com/riscv-non-isa/riscv-ap-tee) which are:
+Shadowfax is an *M-mode* firmware which uses [**OpenSBI**](https://github.com/riscv-software-src/opensbi) as static library.
+Shadowfax registers 2 SBI extensions described in the [CoVE specification](https://github.com/riscv-non-isa/riscv-ap-tee) which are:

 - SUPD: supervisor doamin extension to enumerate active supervisor domain and get capabilities information on them;
 - CoVE-H: cove host extension.
 It allows for **TVM** management for hosts;
-- CoVE-G: cove guest extension.
-It allows guest to use firmware services like remote attestation primitives;

 The CoVE specification also introduces the **CoVE-I** SBI extension.
 It allows to supplements CoVE-H with hardware-assisted interrupt virtualization using RISC-V **Advanced Interrupt Architecture**(*AIA*), if the platform supports it.